causalloopcosmology/causal-loop-cosmology/00_causal_loop_cosmology/paper/causal_loop_cosmology.md

-**Title**: Causal Loop Cosmology: Emergent Spacetime from Zero-Point Information
+**Thermodynamic Graph Rewriting: A Category-Theoretic Model of Symmetry and Consistency**

-**Author**: R. Fisher
+**Author:** R. Fisher
-**Date**: September 2025
+**Date:** September 16, 2025

 ## **Abstract**

-The universe begins not with a bang but with a branch of structure, composed not of fundamental things but of fundamental relations.
-We present Causal Loop Cosmology (CLC), a rigorous and computationally implementable model in which the directed causal link is treated as the sole primitive of physical theory.
+> The universe begins not with a bang but with a branch of structure, composed not of fundamental things but of fundamental relations.
+We present Causal Loop Cosmology (CLC), a rigorous and computationally implementable model in which the directed causal link, formalized as a category, is treated as the sole primitive of physical theory.
 The substrate is discrete and relational, and its evolution is governed by a thermodynamically guided rewrite rule.
 From this foundation, a self-consistent set of principles emerges: the acyclic vacuum, maximal parallelism, and a holographic global register.

-Within this framework, classical, relativistic, and quantum phenomena arise as effective descriptions of informational dynamics: mechanics as the gradient of complexity, gravitation as horizon thermodynamics, and quantum theory as holographic inference under epistemic constraints.
+>
+> We demonstrate through formal proof and large-scale computational experiments that the three foundational principles are not postulated axioms but necessary consequences of minimal relational primitives.
+The Acyclic Vacuum is uniquely realized as a finite Bethe fragment, preserving acyclicity while maximizing symmetry.
+Maximal Parallelism is the only dynamical scheduler that commutes with the automorphism group of the vacuum, thereby preserving homogeneity under evolution.
+The Global Register, formally equivalent to a stabilizer quantum error-correcting code, ensures global consistency by detecting and correcting local relational inconsistencies.
+>
+> This paper challenges the axiomatic assumption that a strictly acyclic causal structure, as posited in approaches like Causal Set Theory (CST) (Dowker, 2005), must be preserved at all scales.
+We posit that the foundational graph is a *pre-geometric but causal* substrate.
+The formation of microscopic 3-cycles is not a violation of this causality, but rather the mechanism by which *metric information* (a "clock") emerges.
+This view contrasts with formalisms that presuppose a metric structure rather than explain its origin.
+Herein, we detail the mathematical foundations of this structure, define its dynamics, and provide extensive computational evidence for its core claims.
+>
+> Numerical ensemble simulations across a wide range of system sizes provide evidence that a primordial 3-cycle triggers a rapid, inflationary phase of geometrogenesis.
+This expansion halts due to a geometric purity constraint, causing the mean final geometric complexity to saturate at a stable, scale-invariant value.
+Computational results show convergence to theoretical limits, bounded asymmetry under non-parallel dynamics, and unambiguous error syndromes in stabilizer codes.
+This triad provides a logically closed foundation for emergent spacetime, with implications for holography and gravitational wave phenomenology.
 CLC is thus both constructive and predictive, offering a coherent route from first principles to testable physical laws as a logically necessary consequence of the axioms.

-Numerical ensemble simulations across a wide range of system sizes provide definitive evidence that a primordial 3-cycle triggers a rapid, inflationary phase of geometrogenesis.
-This expansion halts due to a geometric purity constraint, causing the mean final geometric complexity to saturate at a stable, scale-invariant value.
-Our results indicate the dynamics subsequently drive the self-organization of the graph towards a state consistent with a low-dimensional manifold.

----

 ## **Introduction**